 Big Picture Planning

-I love the planning process.
-I love that at the end of the school year I have time to think about what I want to accomplish during the next school year.
+What a gift it is to have time to think about what I wanted to accomplish during the next school year.
 I love trying to come up with new and creative ideas to help my students develop a love for moving and learning.
 The following steps outlines the process I use to set myself up for a successful school year.
 Enjoy!

 1. The Idea Journal & Tracking What Really Happened

 My planning for one school year actually starts during the current school year.
-I used to drive myself crazy trying to implement all of the ideas I came up with during the school year during that year.
+I used to drive myself crazy trying to implement all of the ideas I came up with during that year.
 I would often find myself overwhelmed in trying to get everything done.
 As we all know there is only so much time we have to work with.
 Little changes could be done on the spot but the big ones would have to wait.
 So now I designate one journal for ideas that I would like to try but know I won't have the time for in the immediate future.
 The other practice I started a number of years ago is tracking what really happens in a lesson in my plan book.
-There are times when good ideas come to me on the fly as I'm teaching.
-I usually go with them and afterwards I jot down what really took place next to what I had originally planned to do.
-I have a friend who actually keeps a separate plan book for this purpose, recapping the entire lesson afterwards and using that when making plans for the following year.
-These are just two simple strategies I use so I don't let good ideas slip away.
+As with most teachers, there are times when good ideas come to me on the fly as I'm teaching.
+I usually go with them and afterwards jot down what really took place next to what I had originally planned.
+I have a friend who actually keeps a separate plan book for this purpose, recapping the entire lesson afterwards.
+These are two simple strategies that are helpful in not letting good ideas slip away.

 2. The Summer Mind Map